FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 Examine the Calibration Files
 -----------------------------

-As PypeIt begins churning through your reduction, it will create and write to disk calibration frames in the subfolder of the, directory (see §\ `1.8 <#sec:pype_filestructure>`__).
-Additional Quality Assurance files will be written to the subfolder for some types of Calibration frames.
-It is important to take the time to inspect these calibration outputs as they are generated – preferably by using the option to , or alternatively while waiting for your science frames to reduce.
+As PypeIt begins churning through your reduction, it will create and write to disk calibration frames in the ``Calibrations/`` subfolder of the, *e.g.*, ``ldt_deveny_A/`` directory (see :ref:`deveny_filestructure`).
+Additional Quality Assurance files will be written to the ``QA/`` subfolder for some types of Calibration frames.
+It is important to take the time to inspect these calibration outputs as they are generated -- preferably by using the ``-c`` option to ``run_pypeit``.

-The naming convention for Calibration frames is a bit cumbersome, but follows a regular pattern,

-This is a bias Calibration frame from setup , calibration group , detector .
-The setup is that from the Setup Block of the PypeIt Reduction File.
-The group will correspond to what is in the column of the PypeIt Reduction File – this will be unless you have defined groups otherwise.
-As DeVeny has but one detector, the filenames will always end with .
-While the list of constituent files that went into any given Calibration frame is included in its FITS header, PypeIt also overwrites the file in the same directory as the file that explicitly lists all input files used to create each Calibration frame.

-Here is a brief description of the Calibration frames produced (in the order in which they are created):
+The naming convention for :ref:`calibrations` frames is a bit cumbersome, but follows a regular pattern.
+Here is a brief listing of the Calibration frames produced (in the order in which they are created):

--  **Bias** image () – Processed combined bias frame used to remove fixed-pattern noise from all other images.
-The result is not unlike Figure`[fig:bias] <#fig:bias>`__.
+-  :ref:`bias` -- Processed combined bias frame used to remove fixed-pattern noise from all other images.

--  **Edges** file () – Collection of images and FITS bintables describing the slit traces.
+-  :ref:`edges` -- Collection of images and FITS bintables
+   describing the slit traces.
 While this file is primarily of interest for multislit or echelle spectrographs (DeVeny has but one slit and no cross-disperser, after all), it is instructive to quickly peek at